 Charter school funds are paid monthly via Purchase Orders

 Inquiries welcome at [email protected]

 **Drop-in classes are available for you to attend on an occasional basis, when space is available.
 We are happy to share with you the topics and weeks that we have scheduled for each semester.
 Please contact Staci Hansen at [email protected] for more information.**

 We encourage parents to attend to deepen the lessons… and while we love having younger siblings and parents in attendance in Earthroots programs, and know that everyone benefits from a day exploring with Earthroots, we have a need to acknowledge the extra energy this requires on our end and ask for your support.
 We respectfully request that family members attending with the enrolled student make voluntary weekly donations.
 Suggested weekly donation for additional attendees is $10-30 per family.
 Siblings within the age group of the class (ages 6-10) will be considered Drop-In students and charged as indicated above.

 Scholarship applications are due one month prior to class start date.
 We offer full and partial scholarships for this program based on need and availability.

-To make a deposit or pay the full tuition, click on the PayPal button below.
+To make a deposit or pay the full tuition, select the appropriate button below.
 From there, you can use your PayPal account or debit/credit card.

 For more information, go to Registration, call the Earthroots office (949)709-5777 or email [email protected]